Data for the above chart comes from Wikipedia

 Gilbert Arizona Temple

-2 of the 20 largest are in Arizona.
+2 of the 20 largest are in Arizona, and 2 are in California.
 No other state or province has more than one.
 All but 2 of the top 20 are in the US.

 São Paulo Brazil Temple

-Of the largest temples outside the US: South America has seven, Europe has five, North America has four, Asia has three and Australasia has one.
+Of the largest temples outside the US: South America has six, Europe has five, North America has four, Asia has four and Australasia has one.